Which are the best Cenotes for Scuba Diving?

-Hidden in the middle of the Jungles of the Yucatan Peninsula, you will find something amazing and unique: The world famous Cenotes.
-Famous for its legendary significance, impressive lime stone stalactites and stalagmites and many boasting visibility of more than 100 meters.
-When diving in these Cenotes, you get the impression of floating in midair.
-However, the value of the Cenotes as open windows of the underground biodiversity of this karst land, has only acquired real importance in recent times.
-Due to the relative isolation of these bodies of water, its geological history and geographic features, many of the organisms that live in them, like crustaceans and fish, are endemic and some even endangered.
+The value of the Cenotes as open windows to the underground biodiversity of this karstic area, has only acquired real importance recently.
+Due to the relative isolation of these bodies of water, its geology and the geographic features, many of the organisms that live in them are endemic.
 Besides the history that these wells hold, the sheer beauty of mother nature is truly breathtaking.

-Due to the limited amount of fresh water bodies in the Yucatán Peninsula, the Cenotes were the primary source of potable water for the Maya, hence the major settlements around them, like one of the seven wonders of the world: Chichén- Itzá.
-The Cenote found at Chichén- Itzá was considered Sacred and played an important role in Maya rites.
-They believed that these wells were gateways to the afterlife, young human sacrifices were offered to the gods as well as sacrificial artifacts.
+The Cenotes were the primary source of potable water for the Maya, hence all the major settlements were built around them, like Chichén- Itzá.
+The Cenote found in the city of Chichén- Itzá, as most of them, was considered Sacred and played an very important role in Mayan rites.
+They believed that these wells were gateways to the afterlife and the underworld which they call “Xibalba”.
+Young human sacrifices were offered to the gods as well as sacrificial artifacts.

-These legendary Cenotes & Caves are here for us to witness and protect.
+These legendary Cenotes and Caves are here for us to witness and protect.
 WE STILL CONSIDER THEM SACRED and should be treated with the utmost respect.

 The Cenotes of the Riviera Maya have been rated among the best cave and cavern diving in the world! (#1 in Scuba Diving Magazine 2017!)
 Besides having the best cavern dives in the world, we are very happy to say that the Riviera Maya has the World’s longest and intricate underwater cave systems:

 1. Sistema Ox Bel Ha